eebod/E-space-hashnode/clf5zu7k3000009k01hpz8cgv.md

 * `'fs'` : The 'fs' module short for fileSystem, is a built-in module in Node.js that provides an interface for working with the file system.
 It allows you to read, write, and manipulate files and directories on your computer or server.

 * `'path'` : The 'path' module in Node.js is a built-in module that provides utilities for working with file and directory paths.
-Update the 'path' value to point to your screenshot folder.

 * `'regedit'` : The 'regedit' npm module is a third-party package that provides a simple interface for working with the Windows registry in Node.js.
 The **Windows registry** is a database that stores configuration settings and options for the Windows operating system and other software applications.

-The next two lines are for constants that hold the path to the screenshot folders and also the keypath to the screenshot counter variable in Windows registry.
-At this stage, I would like to point out that it is a bad idea to play around with the files and configurations in Windows registry, but I have taken my time to ensure we are only reading and writing to the right files, and if you are uncomfortable doing that, you could just comment out the section in the code, I would leave a comment in the code for that.
+The next two lines are for constants that hold the path to the screenshot folders('remember to update yours to point to your screenshot folder') and also the keypath to the screenshot counter variable in Windows registry.

+⚠️ | At this stage, I would like to point out that it is a bad idea to play around with the files and configurations in Windows registry, but I have taken my time to ensure we are only reading and writing to the right files, and if you are uncomfortable doing that, you could just comment out the section in the code doing that.
+I would leave a comment in the code for that.

 **Reading files in the directory and filtering**